Leask/BRICKS/README.md

 * Provide a database for any researches on the tightness of Chinese Internet blockage.

-* Helping any people and software get arount the GFW.
+* Helping any people and software get around the GFW.

 ## Different from GfwList
 [GfwList](https://code.google.com/p/autoproxy-gfwlist/) is cool and effective, but growing complex and inefficient.
 BRICKS is simpler and easier to use.